marcosbenicio/cli-cheat-sheet/README.md

 ```bash
 pip install pipenv
 ```
 Install a specific package and add it to Pipfile.
+To install the packages from Pipfile, use only `pipenv install`.

 ```bash
 pipenv install <package-name >
 ```

 Uninstall a specific package and remove it from Pipfile.